SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ## Invoking Validations from JSON

-In order to specify validations for a certain field, the JSON schema is enhanced by exposing property called "validations".
+In order to specify validations for a certain field, the JSON schema is enhanced by exposing property called `validations`.
 This property represents an array of complex objects which are translated into dynamicforms validation functions, and they consist of two properties:

-- validation name - corresponds to the name for validation function defined in Form Config on SPA side (ex: compareToCurrentDate)
+- `name`- corresponds to the name of the validation function defined in the form configuration on the SPA side (e.g., `compareToCurrentDate`)
-- validation input parameters - specifies input parameter(s) which are acceptable by validation function (ex: shouldBeGreater, shouldBeLess)
+- `arguments` - specifies input parameter(s) which are acceptable by the validation function (e.g., `shouldBeGreater`, `shouldBeLess`)

 Example of the field with multiple validations: